Peetzie/land-use-classification-mlops/reports/README.md

 Apart from implementing Pytorch-Lightning and coupling it to Weights and Biases, we did not make heavy use of a third party framework.
 We did, however, make use of for instance Pillow to load the image in out deployed app.
-This greatly helped as without it we would have to have implemented our own
+This greatly helped as without it we would have to implement our own image loader.

 ## Coding environment